NijilChandran/mkdocs_wrapper/README.md

 # mkdocs_wrapper
-- View markdown files on a browser with one click.
-- Wrapper for mkdocs is tested only on Windows.
-- Might need minor tweeks to make it work on \*nix based OS.

 [Mkdocs](https://www.mkdocs.org/) renders all your markdown (.md) files on a browser.
 This wrapper for mkdocs does two things that can simplify how you use mkdocs on a windows computer.

+- View markdown files on a browser with one click.
+- Use mdserv.bat for Windows OS.
+- Use mdserve.sh file for .nix based systems.
+- Requires python3.
+Use requirements.txt to install required packages

 ## Why do I need this wrapper?